exasol/tutorials/tls/doc/tls_introduction.md

 |   2   | Data link layer    | MAC             |                                             |
 |   1   | Physical layer     | Network adapter |                                             |

 The most obvious one is the physical layer.
-Here you find the hardware and the physical communication channel like an optical fiber.
+Here, you find the hardware and the physical communication channel like an optical fiber.
 The data link layer provides a point-to-point connection between two nodes.
 The network layer allows you to transfer data to other nodes beyond that direct neighbor.
 It’s the job of the transport layer to make sure that the data arrives intact on the other side of the communication.
-Especially if that data is too large to fit into a single transfer unit and needs to be split at the source, correctly reassembled at the sink.
+This is applicable especially when that data is too large to fit into a single transfer unit and needs to be split at the source, correctly reassembled at the sink.

 The session layer is responsible for managing the connection state between communication partners.
 TLS has a session concept — so a part of TLS lives in this layer.
 The presentation layer is a translator between what the application expects and what the lower layers provide.
 In the case of TLS, this means encryption and decryption of application data.